Gaudiya Mission: History

 Sri Gaudiya Math, Bagbazar, Kolkata (estd.
 1930).

 The Gaudiya Mission is the successor organization to the Gaudiya Math, which existed from 1920 to 1937.
 After Bhaktisiddhanta Sarasvati's death, Ananta Vasudev was elected as his successor.
 However, Kuñjabihari Vidyabusana ("Kunja Babu"), the secretary and the president of the Gaudiya Math, did not agree with the decision and formed his own group (the Sri Chaitanya Math in Mayapur).
-Thus, Ananta Vasudev gave up his post and established a new organization, the Gaudiya Mission (de facto the renamed Gaudiya Math).
-The 64 Gaudiya Math centers were divided into two groups in 1948 and the Gaudiya Mission kept the central temple, Sri Gaudiya Math, with museum at Bagbazar in Kolkata, the headquarters of the mission to the present day.
+Dynamic efforts of Srila Prabhupad, Visva Vaisnava Rajsabha’ transformed to Sri Gaudiya Math and gradually to Gaudiya Mission during the time of Srila Bhakti Prasad Puri Goswami Thakur (Sri Ananta Vasudev Prabhu).At a very early time span Prabhupad extended the list of Maths to 64 across India and abroad by his energetic preaching on the process of unalloyed devotion.

 Later Ananta Vasudev started to criticize some of the teachings of Bhaktisiddhanta Sarasvati (particularly, he declared that proselytizing work is not true spirituality), married, settled in Vrindavan, and translated into Bengali 62 papers of the six Goswamis of Vrindavana, classical Gaudiya Vaishnava works.
-After him, the mission was headed by Bhakti Keval Audulaumi (from 1953 to 1982), Bhakti Srirup Bhagavat (1982—1993), and Bhakti Suhrid Paribrajak (1993—2018).
+After him, the mission was headed by Bhakti Keval Audulaumi (from 1953 to 1982), Bhakti Srirup Bhagavat (1982–1993), and Bhakti Suhrid Paribrajak (1993–2018).
 The present acharya is Bhakti Sundar Sanyasi Maharaj.